ezachrisen/indigo/README.md

 ### Google's Common Expression Language
 Indigo supports the CEL language as an evaluation back-end.
 See https://github.com/google/cel-go and https://opensource.google/projects/cel for more information about CEL and the Go implementation of it.
 CEL is a rich expression language, providing not only boolean expression output, but also calculations and object construction.
+Particularly powerful is the "native" use of protocol buffers in CEL's schema, rule language and return types.

 ### Usage